 Promotion is where most virtual events fail.
 A great event with poor promotion gets five viewers.
 Here is what works:

-- Email list: Send an announcement 7 days out, a reminder 2 days out, and a last-chance nudge the morning of.
+- Email list: Mailchimp benchmarks show hospitality emails average 20%+ open rates — send an announcement 7 days out, a reminder 2 days out, and a last-chance nudge the morning of.

 - Social media: Create a dedicated event post on Instagram and Facebook.
 Use the platform’s event tools so guests can RSVP and get reminders.